RaunakSeksaria/Computational-modelling-of-scientific-problems/README.md

 # Computing-in-Science-II

-This repository contains resources, code, and assignments for the "Computing in Sciences II" course, part of the "Computing in Sciences" series offered at IIIT-H.
+This repository contains resources, code, and assignments for the "Computing in Sciences II" course, offered at IIIT-H, taken by Dr. Prabhakar Bhimalapuram
 It focuses on developing Python programming skills for scientific computing, analysis, and visualization through practical problem-solving.

 ### Course Objectives